libofang/DV-ngram/README.md

 # DV-ngram
-code for paper "Learning Document Embedding by \mbox{Predicting} N-grams for Sentiment Classification of Long Movie Reviews" will be published with this paper.
+code for paper "Learning Document Embedding by Predicting N-grams for Sentiment Classification of Long Movie Reviews" will be published with this paper.